 Review policies and procedures relating to the PBM’s adjudication of the claims.
 The policies and procedures should include, but not be limited to, the following:

-PBM should have clear criteria for how it arrives at the payment level and dispensing fee for each claim.
-This should include how it determines which drug pricing source is used and how it determines any ‘discount’ the PBM may apply to reduce the price paid to the pharmacy
+The PBM should have clear criteria for how it arrives at the payment level and dispensing fee for each claim.
+This should include how it determines which drug pricing source is used and how it determines any “discount” the PBM may apply to reduce the reimbursement amount paid to the pharmacy

-PBM should have clear criteria for claims approvals, denials or rejections.
+The PBM should have clear criteria for claims approvals, denials or rejections at the point of sale.

-PBM should have clear timeframes for claims adjudication either through payment or denial/rejection of the claim.
+The PBM should have clear timeframes for claims adjudication either through payment or rejection of the claim.

-PBM should have processes describing how it provides pharmacies with reasonably sufficient detail to justify any claim that is denied or rejected.
+The PBM should have processes describing how it provides pharmacies with reasonably sufficient detail to justify any claim that is rejected, which may include providing reject codes that can be reviewed by the pharmacy.

-PBM should have clear criteria, including timeframes, describing processes for pharmacies to submit inquiries or appeals for example, about any claims that are rejected or denied.
+The PBM should have clear criteria, including timeframes, describing processes for pharmacies to submit inquiries or appeals for example, about any claims that are rejected or denied.
+This would not include coverage appeals initiated by a consumer.

 Review all PBM policies and procedures to assess whether the PBM applies different standards to different types of claims such as self-funded, specialty drug, mail order, nonresident or discount card claims.
 Verify that any differing standards are consistent with state law.